Azure/communication-ui-library/docs/architecture/ErrorReporting.md

   * The `ErrorBar` gets updated based on the state update.
   * The `ChatComposite` also updates its own internal state and triggers an event that the application acts on.

-## UI errors

-These errors are _unexpected_ in that the UI library has a bug or is unable to handle an error from the browser.
-Neither the end-user, nor the surrounding application, is expected to act on the errors.
-As such, they aren't handled via the mechanism used for ACS backend errors.

-The recommended way to handle these errors is to use React `ErrorBoundary`.

-    TODO: Add storybook example of using `ErrorBoundary`

-### Browser compatibility
+## Browser compatibility

-A special case of UI errors are errors due to browser incompatibility.
-The UI library does not determine browser compatibility at runtime.
-Any errors arising on unsupported browser (versions) are considered UI errors.
-The surrounding application can decide how to handle browser compatibility - e.g. by checking and warning end-users about browser versions or using polyfills where applicable. e.g. The samples included in this repository include a browser compatibility check.
+A special case of errors are errors due to browser incompatibility.

+* The Azure Communication Services SDKs only support some OS platform and browser configurations.
+Thus, the components library may not work correctly on other browser (versions).
+* Default implementation of the adapter API in the composite library has the same limitation.
+* A custom implementation of the adapter API might have it's own browser support limitations.

+The surrounding application may have a more restrictive browser support matrix due to other dependencies and its own way to notify the user of supported browsers.
+The application may even use polyfills to prevent the errors.
+Thus, the UI library does not determine browser compatibility at runtime.

+e.g., the samples included in this repository are built atop the Azure Communication Services SDKs and include a browser compatibility check.

     TODO: Actually add the browser compatibility check in the sample apps.